 I haven’t really been on that quest to be the perfect banana bread.
-I mean, sure, I enjoy trying new recipes and get excited when I find a good one but odds are I’ll never go back and make the same recipe again (unless we’re talking Dorie’s banana cake, different story completely).
+I mean, sure, I enjoy trying new recipes and get excited when I find a good one but odds are I’ll never go back and make the same recipe again.
 Anyway, even though I wasn’t on that quest, I did find it.
 The best banana bread ever.

 The only way to describe the texture of this bread is silky.
 It bakes up completely different from any other quick bread I’ve made and I guess I can thank the cream cheese for that.
 The flavor is perfect, not too much banana or too little, and the nuts add the perfect contrast to the silky smooth bread.
 This is one banana bread recipe that I actually can see myself making over and over again.

 How To Make Cream Cheese Banana Bread

 This Cream Cheese Banana Bread recipe is a pretty standard banana bread recipe but with the edition of cream cheese.
 You simply soften cream cheese just like you do butter and then cream it with the butter and sugar until the mixture is light and fluffy.
 From there, you add eggs and vanilla and all the dry ingredients.

 And finally, before you scrape it into a loaf pan, you fold in walnuts.
 Of course, you can use pecans or the nut of your choice if walnuts aren’t your thing.